 Keep a blueprint for sharing updates quickly.

-What If We’re a Regulated Business?
+What if We're a Regulated Business?

-You’ll have extra rules to follow, so bring compliance in at the start.
+You will have extra rules to follow, so bring compliance in at the start.

-Should We Always Bring Out the CEO to Apologise?
+Should We Always Bring Out the Ceo to Apologise?

 Save senior leaders for more serious or escalating cases.